AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 </details>

-# :detective: Whodunit?
-Now let's practice  what you have learned by playing the [Whodunit?](https://github.com/AI-Maker-Space/whodunit) game!

 # 🤖 Build Your Own RAQA!
 Are you ready?
 Let's get to building your [first retrieval-augmented question answering application](https://github.com/AI-Maker-Space/LangChain-Concepts-101---Build-Your-Own-RAQA-System)!